-Today, the product is mainly marketed in Europe, but Nadine is hoping to expand to other countries were problems with slugs are recurrent.
-With climatic shifts, slugs, and particularly invasive species are moving into new regions, for instance of northern Europe.
+Today, the product is mainly marketed in Europe, but Nadine is hoping to expand to other countries where problems with slugs are recurrent.
+With climatic shifts, slugs, and particularly invasive species are moving into new regions, for instance northern Europe.

 When spreading poison against slugs, we are altering ecosystems balance.
 Yet, slugs are an important part of our ecosystem.
 They eat vegetables, fruits and other plants and produce nutrient-rich compost, which is then used by animals and plants.
 With the arrival of the so-called ‘Spanish snail” to northern Europe, many have increased the use of poison to combat the invasion.
 Being new to the ecosystem, the Spanish snail does not have a natural predator, and thus proliferates more rapidly.
 However, by adding poison we are affecting the native slugs disproportionally, while the Spanish snail prevails.
 Using 'Schnexagon', instead, can help protect native slugs and the balance of the ecosystem.

 After receiving her master’s degree in biology at the University of Kiel (CAU), Nadine was contemplating her future options.
 Lab work with no practical application did not appeal to Nadine at all.
 She then joined the working group on "Functional Morphology and Biomechanics" at CAU.
 At that time, researchers had developed a tape that mimics a gecko´s adhesive foot structure which sticks to surfaces just due to physics.
 When travelling to Thailand, Nadine saw the potential of marketing a related product, aiming to prevent a gecko´s attachment for certain areas.
 However, getting rid of slugs appeared to be a much more relevant local problem.
 That day the story of 'Schnexagon', or “Slugsaregone” began.